Frequently asked questions

 WHY SHOULD I BE BAPTIZED?

+The most important reason that you should be baptized is that it is an act of obedience to the command of Jesus.
 Matthew 28:18-20 is commonly referred to as the Great Commission.
 These verses are Jesus’ final recorded instructions to His disciples where he commissioned His disciples to make disciples, baptize them in the name of the Father, Son, and the Holy Spirit, and to teach them (these new disciples) to obey all that Jesus had commanded.
-A person does not have to be baptized in order to be rescued from sin and have a relationship with God through Jesus.
-However, baptism is a matter of obedience for a follower of Christ and therefore should be one of the first steps that a new believer takes after they accept Christ as their personal Lord and Savior.
+While a person does not have to be baptized in order to be rescued from sin and have a relationship with God through Jesus, baptism is a matter of obedience for a follower of Christ.
+Therefore, it should be one of the first steps that a new believer takes after they accept Christ as their personal Lord and Savior.

 WHO SHOULD BE BAPTIZED?